sunnykim298/Homepage_Sunny/README.md

 <a href="./adhd_compneuro_F.pdf" target="_blank" rel="noopener noreferrer">spatial and temporal shapes in ADHD brains</a><br>
 <a href="./memoryrl_compneuro_F.pdf" target="_blank" rel="noopener noreferrer">attention-based recall in an egocentric navigation task</a><br>
 note on two very different papers studying grokking mechanism <br>
-note reinforcement learning papers related to algorithmic alignment <br>
+note on reinforcement learning papers related to algorithmic alignment <br>
 note on a graph neural flow paper inspired by Hamiltonian <br>
 note on proofs in 'Period 3 Implies Chaos' <br>
 note on the equivalence between Devaney and Glenndinning Chaos <br>